About Me

 Mission Statement

-I enable inclusive and circular solutions by connecting people, simplifying complexity, and building trust with integrity; creating the space for others to grow, lead, and drive systemic transformation.
+I enable inclusive and circular solutions by connecting people, simplifying complexity, and building trust with integrity; creating the space for those closest to a programme, and those with the power to change it, to actually hear each other.

 Honest evidence is more useful than comfortable evidence.
 Findings that would genuinely change something, that would require a programme to adapt or a funder to reconsider, often get softened and filed in an annex.
 I do not write findings that way.
-Softened evidence protects no one.
-The organisations I work with best are the ones who already know this.
+Softened evidence protects no one, and the organisations I work with best already know this.

 Partnerships